 Waterfalls along the way are the real stunners!

-The fishes swimming in the crystal-clear waters of the lakes is another high point.
+The fish swimming in the crystal-clear waters of the lakes is another high point.

 We deviated from the main trail many times and backtracked to feel the essence of Plitvice.